eclipse-openj9/openj9-docs/docs/vgclog.md

 <exclusive-end id="13" timestamp="2020-10-18T13:27:09.635" durationms="31.984" />

 ```
 The `<allocation-satisfied>` XML element indicates that the requested memory reclaim of 272 bytes has been achieved by the GC cycle.
-The `<exclusive-end>` XML element indicates that the *stop-the-world* pause has ended.
+The `<exclusive-end>` XML element indicates the end of the *stop-the-world* pause.

 **Summary of the example**

-So from the structure and XML schema of the example, you can determine that:
+So from the structure and XML schema of the example, you can determine the following:

 - The GC cycle begins with a *stop-the-world* pause due to an allocation failure.

-- All GC events associated with this cycle occur during the *stop-the-world> pause
+- All GC events that are associated with this cycle occur during the *stop-the-world* pause

-- The cycle consists of only 1 GC increment, containing only 1 operation, a ‘scavenge’.
+- The cycle consists of only 1 GC increment, containing only one operation, a ‘scavenge’.

 - The GC cycle reclaims memory in the nursery area.

 ### Partial GC cycle – concurrent scavenge operation(non-default)

 The [partial scavenge GC cycle](vgclog.md#partial-gc-cycle-stw-scavenge-operation-default) can alternatively be run as a [concurrent scavenge cycle](gc.md#concurrent-scavenge).
-This non-default concurrent scavenge partial GC cycle is divided into 3 GC increments, to reduce pause times and maximise throughput, as defined in the following table:
+This non-default concurrent scavenge partial GC cycle is divided into 3 GC increments to reduce pause times and maximise throughput as defined in the following table:

 |GC Operation | GC increment | *stop-the-world* or concurrent| XML element of GC increment          | Details                                                                   |
 |-------------|--------------|-------------------------------|--------------------------------------|---------------------------------------------------------------------------|